BeerB34r/born2beroot/notes.md

-log in using either the virtual machine itself, or ssh (whatever you prefer) run the command `sudo wpsetup.sh`, this may take upwards of 3 minutes to complete. go to http://localhost:8080 to finish setting up wordpress go to http://localhost:8096 to finish setting up jellyfin
+log in using either the virtual machine itself, or ssh (whatever you prefer) run the command `sudo wpsetup.sh`, this may take upwards of 3 minutes to complete.
+    - You can do this using sshpass as follows:
+    `sshpass -p Born2beauto ssh -p 4242 localhost -t 'sudo wpsetup.sh'` go to http://localhost:8080 to finish setting up wordpress go to http://localhost:8096 to finish setting up jellyfin